tarun7r/antrikshGPT/README.md

 > **Antriksh** (अंतरिक्ष) means "space" in Sanskrit/Hindi

 An impressive AI-powered space exploration webapp that combines cutting-edge AI with real-time space data to create an immersive cosmic experience.
+This version is optimized for serverless deployment on Vercel.

 ## Quick Start

 ### Prerequisites